pequet/cursor-project-boilerplate/memory-bank/project-journey.md

     *   **Example: Project A** Create a test script to validate the boilerplate setup.
     *   **Example: Project B** Create a standardized manual testing plan for all library functions and indicator outputs.
 - [ ] M12: **[Perform Initial Integration Testing]**
-    *   **Example: Project A** Test the boilerplate by creating a sample "hello-world" project from it.
+    *   **Example: Project A** Test the boilerplate by creating a seed "hello-world" project from it.
     *   **Example: Project B** Test the first three indicators together on a single chart to check for conflicts or performance issues.
 - [ ] M13: **[Document Core Systems]**
     *   **Example: Project A** Create detailed documentation for the memory bank files and their purpose.